 8. Road Trips & Tours From L.A.

-L.A. is a popular stop-off for visitors embarking on a California road trip or a voyage of discovery that combines urban and outdoor adventures.
+L.A. is a popular stop-off for visitors embarking on a West Coast USA self drive or a voyage of discovery that combines urban and outdoor adventures.
 Many people choose to spend a few days in L.A. when taking Highway 1 from San Francisco to San Diego and it’s also possible to combine Los Angeles city stays with national park visits as part of a touring holiday.
 Both Yosemite National Park and the Grand Canyon can be incorporated into itineraries that include a stay in L.A.

 Those who wish to visit the Grand Canyon usually head to Los Angeles after indulging their senses in the frenetic, neon wonderland of Las Vegas.
 Yosemite, which is located inland to the northeast of L.A., can be explored as part of a trip that extends to San Francisco.
-A natural gem, which is characterised by imposing rock faces, bright green meadows, enormous redwood trees, rumbling streams and tumbling waterfalls, Yosemite is one of the USA’s most popular national parks.
+A natural gem, which is characterised by imposing rock faces, bright green meadows, enormous redwood trees, rumbling streams and tumbling waterfalls, Yosemite is one of most popular destinations to visit on USA national park holiday.